 Producing mice models to support neuroscience research

-Questions regarding eligibility to utilize Core Services can be addressed to the MMC Director (Xinzhong Dong, email@example.com) or the P30 Center Director (Alex Kolodkin, firstname.lastname@example.org).
-We can also provide expertise and resources for performing pilot experiments for a broad range of research.
+Questions regarding eligibility to utilize Core Services can be addressed to the MMC Director (Xinzhong Dong, firstname.lastname@example.org) or the P30 Center Director (Alex Kolodkin, email@example.com).

 The MMC is located in Room 915, Wood Basic Science Building, at 725 North Wolfe Street

 A great deal of expertise is available to users of the MMC.
 Director Xinzhong Dong has considerable knowledge in using a variety of relevant techniques, including both ES cell and CRISPR/Cas9 technologies, and thus is able to facilitate productive collaboration between the MMC and individual labs within the neuroscience community.
 Chip Hawkins, manager of the Johns Hopkins Transgenic Core Laboratory, is available to share his extensive experience in creating transgenic mice.
 Finally, the MMC benefits from the input of Dr. Randall Reed, (Molecular Biology and Genetics Department), who has agreed to serve as a consultant for the MMC to provide his invaluable expertise on novel CRIPSR/Cas9 targeting design strategies.
 His input on project design, particularly for projects involving incorporation of large strands of DNA, will be invaluable for generating desired mice as efficiently as possible.